 Romance novels have always captured our hearts — they contain the intrigue, intimacy, and basic human drama that all readers love.
-And while it was once a “shameful” genre read mostly in secret, romance today is having a huge moment, with mega-popular books like Outlander and Crazy Rich Asians even being adapted for film and TV.
-So why not get in on the zeitgeist and learn how to write a romance novel of your very own?
+Once a “shameful” genre read mostly in secret, romance today is having a huge moment, with mega-popular books like Outlander and Crazy Rich Asians even being adapted for film and TV.
+If you already understand romance fiction's many subgenres and tropes, why not try to write some of your own?

-Luckily, though love itself may be hard to explain, the process of writing about it isn’t.
+Though love itself may be hard to explain, the process of writing love stories isn’t.
 Using examples from a variety of media, here are seven steps for writing romance:

 1. Find your niche